hcombs/noteServer/readme.md

 # Todo

-- Make new note button a plus sign with a circular button
+- Make a plus sign for the new note button
+- Find a new font for the notes